DataDog/Miscellany/README.md

 | Name                                     | Language                          | Function                          |
 | -----------------------------------------|-----------------------------------|-----------------------------------|
 | [csv_exporter](https://github.com/DataDog/csv_exporter) | Python | Exports a given metric from Datadog as a csv |

-## Contributing
-When adding a new script/tool, be sure to do the following:
-- Open a PR for review
-- Add a link and description to one of the tables above

 ## Getting started
 For any Python code, you'll want to run: